Getting a Mortgage If You’re a Teacher

 How much can you borrow?

-To get an idea of how much you might be able to borrow based on your teacher salary, use our affordability calculator.
-Please note, this is only an estimate but is a good starting point for clarity.
+Use our affordability calculator to estimate how much you might be able to borrow based on your teacher’s salary.
+Please note that this is only an estimate, but it is a good starting point for clarity.

 Mortgage Affordability Calculator for Teachers